MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that changes owner of file hello to owner betty
+script that creates an empty file called hello